dbauerlab/multilift/README.md

 # *multilift*: liftover from multiple sequence alignments

-`multilift` facilitates the liftover to 'reference-space' of data recorded for mutliple related, variant, sequences by calculating or parsing a multiple sequence alignment of their genomes.
+`multilift` facilitates the liftover to 'alignment-space' of data recorded for mutliple related, variant, sequences by calculating or parsing a multiple sequence alignment of their genomes.